joelparkerhenderson/powerful-questions/README.md

 What assumptions do we need to test or challenge here in thinking about (your specific situation)?

-What would someone who had a very different set of beliefs than we do say about (your specificsituation)?
+What would someone who had a very different set of beliefs than we do say about (your specific situation)?